Please note:

 Students complete a total of 15 units, including

 A writing course to improve precision, organization and style when writing academically or creatively in French.
-Prerequisite: FREN 222 or, with a grade of A, FREN 221.
+Prerequisite: Grade 12 French Immersion or FREN 202 with a minimum grade of C+ or permission of the Department of French.
 Students with credit for FREN 301 may not take this course for further credit.
 Writing.

 Section Instructor Day/Time Location